eCarUp/smartme-api-client-library-dotnet/README.md

 ### Web Application using OAuth2 Authentication

 See the Web Application Example project in [`Src/OAuthWebExample`](Src/Example).
-Set your username and password in [`appsettings.json`](Src/OAuthWebExample/appsettings.json).
-Please keep your username and password private.
+Set your OAuth2 client id and secret in [`appsettings.json`](Src/OAuthWebExample/appsettings.json).
+Contact us to provide you with a client id and secret.
+Please keep your client id and secret private.

 ## Requirements